 The older bikes earned the bad reputation they with faults like the old 5 speed trannies that were hard to manage and not on par with the rest of the industry.

-Hit a link on HDForums however and truly enjoyed your
+From "R.F."
+(5/10): "I am not sure I have run across your site on the web before, sorry.
+Hit a link on HDForums however and truly enjoyed your write-up.

 Thanks for keeping an open mind and relaying to others what makes some of us love to ride the big dressers.
 They are not just for couch potatoes that want to putt-putt along after all."